 The documents required for term insurance understand this head can be the same as identity proof, that is, the electricity, water, or other utility bills.

-You can submit salary slips for the last three months or the bank statements for the previous six months.
+You can submit salary slips for the last three months or bank statements for the previous six months.
 Additionally, you can share your latest two years’ income tax return.
 Additionally, salaried individuals can also share the latest Form 16.
-However, self-employed individuals can share their ITR filing details or the Form 26 AS.
+However, self-employed individuals can share their ITR filing details or Form 26 AS.

 It is best to verify that you match the eligibility requirements for a term insurance plan before applying.
 Submitting these documents is critical as proper documentation and details help insurers:

 A single premium is a lump-sum amount paid by an individual towards an insurance policy, which provides coverage for a specified period.
 Unlike regular premiums, single premiums are paid once at the start of the policy term.
 Calculating the single premium is an essential aspect of purchasing an insurance policy, as it determines the amount that needs to be paid upfront.
 In this section, we will discuss the steps involved in the single premium calculator.